raspberrypilearning/interactive-animation/en/step_6.md

 --- task ---

 You've explored the bottom part of the **Yellow Balloon** sprite's script.
-Now let's look at the top part of the script to understand how it effects the sprite's appearance.
+Now let's look at the top part of the script to understand how it the blocks used affect the sprite's appearance.

 Investigate the `Looks`{:class="block3looks"} blocks which are highlighted below.
-Read the code, line by line, to try and identify what each `Looks`{:class="block3looks"} block does:
+Read the code, line by line, to identify what each `Looks`{:class="block3looks"} block does:

 ```blocks3
 when flag clicked